-- Heart damage with shortness of breath, swollen feet and ankles, which can happen months or years after treatment*
+- Heart damage which can lead to congestive heart failure, with symptoms of shortness of breath, swollen feet and ankles, which can happen during treatment or months or years later*

-- Serious heart rhythm problems such as heart block and ventricular tachycardia
+- Irregular heartbeat or serious heart rhythm problems such as heart block and ventricular tachycardia

-- Leukemia (second malignancy), which may happen years after treatment*
+- Leukemia (a second cancer), which may happen years after treatment*

-- Death due to heart damage, blood clots in the lung, infection due to live virus vaccine, or other causes*
+- Death due to bleeding, infection, heart damage, serious blood clots, or other causes*

 *See “Precautions” section for more detailed information.